Mavericks vs. Pelicans Prediction & Picks - November 12

 - The Mavericks' .556 ATS win percentage (5-4-0 ATS Record) is higher than the Pelicans' .444 mark (4-5-0 ATS Record) in 2023-24.

+- Dallas and its opponents have gone over the total 77.8% of the time this season (seven out of nine).
+That's more often than New Orleans and its opponents have (four out of nine).

-- As a moneyline favorite this season, the Mavericks are 6-1, while the Pelicans are 2-3 as moneyline underdogs.
+- As a moneyline favorite this season, the Mavericks are 6-1, a better record than the Pelicans have put up (2-3) as moneyline underdogs.

 Put your picks to the test and bet on the Mavericks with BetMGM Sportsbook.